 WHAT DOES BABA GANOUSH TASTE LIKE?

 I have to say, my husband is not typically a fan of eggplant, but he loves baba ganoush.
 It really takes on the flavor of the spices blended with the eggplant.
 To me, baba ganoush tastes more earthy and smokey than hummus.
 That smokey flavor sometimes comes from roasting the eggplant on a grill or open flame.
-But since I roast my eggplant in the oven, I’ve added a bit of smoked paprika to the recipe to get that wonderful smokey layered flavor we remember from trips to Jordan and Dubai.
+But since I roast my eggplant in the oven on a baking sheet, I’ve added a bit of smoked paprika to the recipe to get that wonderful smokey layered flavor we remember from trips to Jordan and Dubai.

 WHAT DO YOU SERVE WITH BABA GANOUSH?

-Baba ganoush is essentially a dip, so you can eat it with any bread, chips or vegetables that you’d normally have with dip.
-In Dubai, we ate it with tandoor bread.
-Think of breads that make it easy to scoop, such as sliced toasted pita, naan, or even crackers.
-When it comes to vegetables, sliced carrots and cucumbers are great.
-I also like to serve it with endive or chicory lettuce too since each leaf makes a nice scoop.
+Baba ganoush is essentially a dip, so you can eat it with any bread, chips or vegetables that you’d normally have with a dip.
+In Dubai, we ate it with hot fresh-baked tandoor bread.
+When creating a grocery list of things to serve with your homemade baba ganoush, think of finger foods that make it easy to scoop up soft dips and spreads.
+For instance, toasted pita bread, naan, or even a variety of crackers.
+When it comes to vegetables, I like to use sliced carrots, cucumbers, and bell peppers that are colorful and great for dipping.
+Look for endive or chicory lettuce too since each leaf makes a nice scoop.

 - naan